Cavity-induced bifurcation in classical rate theory: State-dependent rate modification

 We find that the stationary states of the full $N$ molecule system have the potential energy

-In this expression, the last term describes the effect of the bias in the potential $V(q)$ while the first term is caused by the effective interaction via the cavity mode.
-The magnitude of the interaction is determined by the product of an effective potential barrier $E_b = \frac{1}{2}\omega_m^2(a/2)^2$~\cite{barriernote} and a polaritonic coefficient $P$ which reads as
+The first term is caused by the effective interaction via the cavity mode while the second term describes the potential bias of~$V(q)$.
+The magnitude of the interaction is determined by the product of an effective potential barrier $E_b = \frac{1}{2}\omega_m^2(a/2)^2$~\cite{barriernote} and